Frequently Asked Questions

 A few common duties of a private investigator include:

-- Observation, monitoring and tracking
+- Surveillance, monitoring and vehicle tracking

 - Personal background and history checks